qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Detailed description which steps are need for implementation.

 #.
 To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
 #.
-Perform Safety Analysis on the feature.
+Perform Safety Analysis on the Feature Architecture.
 #.
-Perform DFA on the feature.
+Perform DFA on the Feature Architecture.
 #.
 To analyse the Architecture a Safety Analysis and a DFA shall be executed.
 #.
-Perform Safety Analysis on the component.
+Perform Safety Analysis on the Component Architecture.
 #.
-Perform DFA on the component.
+Perform DFA on the Component Architecture.
 #.
 The performance of the Safety Analysis and DFA shall be monitored and verified.
 #.
 Open issues like from the Safety Analysis and DFA shall be monitored by the Issue Tracking system.
-#.
-The verification of the Architecture is completed when Safety Analysis and DFA are completed by using the checklist and all open issues are closed.

-Step-by-Step-approach DFA:
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-The analysis is done by using the template <:need:`gd_temp__dfa`> on the feature or component architectural diagrams using a checklist <:need:`gd_chklst__dfa`>.

-**Step 1:**
-For each identified violation assign the violation by ID from the DFA checklist and document it as a sphinx-needs directive.
-Document the resulting violation causes and effect and the violated safety requirement.
-Document safety measure/mechanism to avoid or control the violation.

-**Step 2:**
-Judge if this is sufficient.
-If not, request to update the requirements with additional safety measure/mechanism to come to a sufficient outcome.
-The analysis is finished, if for each identified violation a mechanism/measure exists.
-Unless the attribute sufficient is yes, measure and argument attribute can be still empty.

-Alternatively the checklist template can be used.
-It can be filled out and is then the DFA report.

-**Example:**

-| .. feat_saf_dfa:: <Element descriptor>
-|    :id: feat_saf_DFA__<Feature>__<Element descriptor>
-|    :violation_id: "SR_01_05"
-|    :violation_cause: "Operating system including scheduler"
-|    :violates: FEAT_REQ__persistency_key_val_storage__creation
-|    :measure:
-|    :sufficient: no
-|    :argument:
-|    :status: valid
+For safety relevant issues types a “safety” label is used.

 Step-by-Step-approach Safety Analysis: